List of primary state highways serving Virginia state institutions: SR 397

 State Route 397 is the designation for Ridge Road (Sussex County) and Correction Way (Greensville County), the entrance into the Greensville Correctional Center in Greensville County and Sussex County that is maintained by the Virginia Department of Transportation.
 The eastern terminus for this road is US 301 in Sussex County.
 The road was added to the state highway system in 1990.

 SR 398

 State Route 398 is the designation for Neathery Lane, the main road through Danville Community College in the City of Danville that is maintained by the Virginia Department of Transportation.
 The road connects Kemper Road and College Park Drive.
 It was added to the state highway system about 1967.

 SR 399

 State Route 399 is the designation for the entrance loop into the Science Museum of Virginia in the City of Richmond that is maintained by the Virginia Department of Transportation.
 The southern terminus for this road is US 33 / US 250 (Broad Street).
-The road was added to the state highway system about 1980.
+The road was added to the state highway system in about 1980.
 The road is one way, from east to west.